snowplow/documentation/docs/understanding-tracking-design/managing-data-structures-with-data-structures-builder/index.md

 ---

 :::info
-The Data Structures Builder is only available for BDP Cloud Customers
+The Data Structures Builder is only available for BDP Cloud customers, for BDP Enterprise users, see [Managing data structures in the console](/docs/understanding-tracking-design/managing-data-structures/index.md), for Open Source users, see [Managing data structures using Iglu](https://docs.snowplow.io/docs/pipeline-components-and-applications/iglu/igluctl-2/).
 :::

 To create a new Data Structure, first navigate to **Data Structures** in the menu and click the **'Create a Data Structure'** button.